Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Answer the questions.

-How are Justin and Jemmie feeling about each other?
+Guided Reading How are Justin and Jemmie feeling about each other?
 Make a prediction about the ‘undate’.
+Here’s some vocabulary you'll see today: - objective opinion: a judgment based on facts

 - professional: something done with skill or done for money